andrew-guerra/election-evaluation/Project2/README.md

    * Fair Coin Toss: the system will flip a coin to determine a winner if there is a tie
    * Display Results: the system will display a brief description of the election after a winner is determined
    * Generate Audit File: the system will generate an in-depth report about the election.
+   * Bring in Multiple Election Files: the system will allow multiple file names to be brought into the syste,
+   * Read in Multiple IR Election File Headers: the system will handle multiple IR election headers
+   * Read in IR Ballots from Multiple Files: the system will process IR ballots from multiple files.
+   * Read in Multiple CPL Election File Headers: the system will handle multiple CPL election headers.
+   * Read in CPL Ballots from Multiple Files: the system will process CPL ballots from multiple files.
+   * Generate IR Process Table: the system will generate a table displaying how the IR election proceeded.
+   * Process Headers in PO Election: the system will properly parse the header of a PO election.
+   * Process Ballots in PO Election: the system will properly parse the callots of a PO election.
+   * Bring in Multiple PO Files: the system will properly read in headers and ballots from multiple PO elections.
+   * Run a PO election: the system will run a PO election and determine a winner using the rules of PO.
+   * Display Stats of PO Election: Stats of a PO election are displayed on the screen.
  #### Background Information:
    * The system will run on a Linux operating system, specifically version 20.03 of Ubuntu, and is not expected to behave or run properly under other operating systems
    * The system will process CSV files of a specified format and is not expected to be able to process files in a different format
+   * The system will display the IR table on a Linux operating system or through VOLE if using another system with ssh.

 #### Assumptions:
   * It is assumed that the system is run on up-to-date Linux systems.